The Gunston School

 The Gunston School is an independent, nonprofit, nonsectarian, coeducational, college preparatory high school located in Centreville, Maryland.
 Gunston draws students from seven Maryland counties: Queen Anne's, Kent, Talbot, Dorchester, Anne Arundel, Cecil, Caroline, and Delaware.
 There is also a small international student population that resides near the school with host families.

 In the later 90s, the school experienced a decline in admissions, reportedly due to the decline in demand for gender-based boarding schools.
 Gunston administration then made the decision in 1995 to rebrand as a coeducational day school.
 The Gunston Day School was led by Jeffrey Wordworth in the early 2000s until his death in 2009.
 During his time as Headmaster Woodworth, he oversaw the addition of a crew team, the renovation of Middleton House, and the implementation of an international recruitment effort.
-His assistant headmaster, Christie Grabis, served as Interim Headmaster from 2009-2010.
+His assistant headmaster, Christie Grabis, served as Interim Headmaster from 2009 to 2010.

-Mission

-The Gunston School offers an intellectually rigorous, highly personalized, and nurturing college preparatory educational experience.
-Valuing a healthy balance between mind and body, a strong sense of community, the creative process, and our connection to the Chesapeake Bay, Gunston strives to educate ethically and environmentally minded scholars, citizens, and leaders for our globalized society.

 Academics

 The Gunston School's 75-acre waterfront is used for athletics and the school's own environmental education.
-Gunston's class sizes range from 10-12 students on average with a 9:1 student-to-teacher ratio.
+Gunston's class sizes range from 10 to 12 students on average with a 9:1 student-to-teacher ratio.
 There are 29 full and part-time faculty members in their college preparatory program that includes the humanities, science, math, the arts, and athletics.
 The school year is divided into two semesters with semester exams held in December and June.
 Gunston requires 24 credits for graduation.